anaxite/tgdp-asciidoc-templates/how-to/about-how-to.md

 {This section is optional}

-In this section describe what your users need to know, or need to have before they attempt the how-to.
+This section describes what your users need to know, or need to have before they attempt the how-to.
 By stating the requirements up-front, you prevent your users from getting halfway through and discovering that they need to go and read other documentation before they can continue.

 Use this section to communicate any prerequisites for this how-to, such as: